eclipse-dash/dash-licenses/README.md

 #### Maven Plugin Options

-The Maven Plugin has the following options:
+The Maven Plugin has the following "-D" options:

 - `dash.skip` - Skip executing the plugin.
+Default: `false`.
+- `dash.fail` - Force the build to fail when license issues are found.
+Default: `false`.
 - `dash.iplab.token` - The access token for automatically creating IP Team review requests.
 - `dash.projectId` - The project id
 - `dash.summary` - The location (where) to generate the summary file.